irishgordo/harvester-wiki/Replace-KubeVirt-virt-controller-and-other-KubeVirt-component-images.md

 > **Warning**
 > The doc is for testing a custom-build image in a specific cluster, please do not follow it without any context.

+# 1. virt-controller, virt-api, virt-handler, virt-luancher

 This document describes how to patch `virt-controller` pods with a customized image that solves the issue: [https://github.com/harvester/harvester/issues/3586](https://github.com/harvester/harvester/issues/3586)

+For `virt-luncher`, `virt-api`, `virt-handler`, the process is similar.
+For `virt-operator`, read chapter 2.

 ## Steps